Creating A To Do List In WordPress

 Import/Export

 Being able to import and export to-do list data can be very useful.
-For example, you may want to transfer data from an existing list to another website, or export the list data for backup or reporting purposes.
+For example, you may need to copy over data from one site to another, or export the list data for backup or reporting purposes.

-Now you can easily import or export your list and plugin settings …
+Now you can easily import and export your data and plugin settings …

 Exporting To-Do List Data

-This opens up a new window allowing you to download and save the data in plain text format to a storage device …
+This opens up a window allowing you to view or download the data in plain text format to a storage device …

-In addition to exporting list data from the ‘Import/Export’ section, you can also export data by going to your WordPress dashboard menu and selecting Tools > Export …
+As well as exporting list data from the ‘Import/Export’ section, you can also export data by going to your WordPress dashboard menu and choosing Tools > Export …

-You can include to-do list data in an export file (in XML format), either by checking ‘All content’ (includes everything – pages, posts, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click on the ‘Download Export File’ button to save your file to an internal or external hard drive…
+You can include to-do list data in a WordPress export file (in XML format), either by selecting ‘All content’ (includes everything – posts, pages, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click the ‘Download Export File’ button to save your file to an internal or external hard drive…

 Importing To-Do List Data